adhrinae/ts-react-parcel/README.md

 This repository has basic settings for buildling react application in Typescript.

-The original source code of the provided example is [here](https://github.com/kentcdodds/advanced-react-patterns/blob/master/14-use-control-props/index.html).
+The original source code of the provided example is [here](https://github.com/kentcdodds/advanced-react-patterns-v2/blob/master/src/exercises-final/11.extra-3.js).

 ## Built in settings

-* React + ReactDOM (16.3.0) -- Updated!
+- React + ReactDOM (16.4.1)
-* Typescript (with TSLint setting)
+- Typescript (with TSLint setting)
-* Prettier + tslint-config-prettier
+- Prettier + tslint-config-prettier
-* Test configuration using Jest + Enzyme
+- Test configuration using Jest + Enzyme
-* Parcel bundler -- 1.7.0
+- Parcel bundler (1.9.1)

 ## How to set up the project